 Call us: 011-23230585

-23rd April 2018: A general awareness session took place with 31 women and girls in Untka village, Nuh, in the...
+28th May 2018: A general awareness session took place with 44 women and girls in the Aalduka village, Nuh, in ...

 Amita V. Joseph has an educational background in Management (PDGM), Law (LLB ) from Delhi University) Post graduation in Human Rights Law (Law Institute).
 Amita has worked in the Corporate, legal & Development sectors for three decades.Amita has worked as Program Manager for South Asia with responsibility for India, Sri Lanka, Bangladesh & Nepal, as Social Development Adviser with DFID ,Country Director with Global Alliance, amongst other assignments – EED for South Asia partners, SCF, etc.